-C. Consequences of Plagiarism
+Consequences of Plagiarism

 At the Masters level we are not expecting to see very much plagiarism because you will already have learned better practice as an undergraduate.
-If we do see cases where it looks like you are claiming credit for the work of others, we are very likely to refer the work back to you for you to correct the shortcoming.
-However, please realise that we fully expect you to avoid this altogether.
+If we do see cases where it looks like you are claiming credit for the work of others, we will refer the work back to you for you to correct the shortcoming.
+However, please realise that we fully expect you to avoid this altogether